florian-h05/webrtc-sip-gw/README.md

 ### nginx Reverse Proxy

-Instead of using the internal TLS and therefore needing to provide a certificate, you can use an existing nginx reverse proxy.
+Instead of using the internal TLS and therefore needing to provide a certificate, you can use an existing _nginx_ reverse proxy.

-Just add this `location` block to a valid `server` configuration:
+Add this `location` block to a valid `server` configuration:

 ```
     location /sip {